xrbispo/ProjectLynne/README.md

 *** This is my first dev project, i'm a infrastructure guy so dont mind the possible bad coding, all help will be welcome =D ***

-v1.0 -> Building webAPI for data access.
+v1.0 -> Building WebAPI for data access.
 Hosts repository. (asp.net core 2.0)
+v1.1 -> Building WebUI to consume de WebAPI. (angular 4)